Models: Opus, Sonnet, Haiku

 How operators think about this

 Section titled “How operators think about this”“I just want it to work well.”
-Use Sonnet.
-It handles 90% of operator tasks competently and responds faster than Opus.
+Use Sonnet 4.6.
+It handles 90% of operator tasks and actually outperforms Opus on everyday business work like drafting, analysis, and reporting.

 “My team is burning through usage too fast.”
 Have team members default to Haiku for simple tasks and Sonnet for real work.
 Reserve Opus for tasks that genuinely need it.
 See Cost Management.